 Always keep in mind that you have to trek slowly at Everest Camp.
-Similarly, you will always listen from your guide to walk slowly from time to time.
+Similarly, you will always hear from your guide to “walk slowly” from time to time.

 Everest base camp trek is the most popular and a dream place for the traveler.
-You have to be mentally prepared for an adventure trip to this highest base camp of the highest mountain in the world.
+And, you have to be mentally prepared for an adventure trip like this highest base camp of the highest mountain in the world.

 Find the best time to trek Everest base camp: